bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

  - **Java 8 and 11 utilizes memory less efficiently on MacOS:**

-   - On MacOS / ARM64, Java 8 utilized around 80% more memory, 558 MB.
+   - On MacOS / ARM64, Java 8 utilized around 80% more memory, compared to Java 17 and 21.

-   - On MacOS, for both ARM and x86 architectures, Java 11 utilized around 20% more memory.
+   - On MacOS, for both ARM and x86 architectures, Java 11 utilized around 20% more memory then Java 17 and 21.

-NMT reports for MacOs are available [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)
+NMT reports for MacOs are [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)

 ### Testing in a container

-The comparison will focus on the container's memory usage as reported by Docker under various stack size configurations.
+We will compare the container's memory usage as reported by Docker under various stack size configurations.

-[The implementation](https://github.com/bkoprucu/article-jvm-stack/) can be used to create images tagged with current Java version on Maven install phase.
+[This implementation](https://github.com/bkoprucu/article-jvm-stack/) is used to create images tagged with current Java version.

 **Test parameters:**
 - Container memory limit: 2GB